Pirmayr/Run2/Commands.md

 creates a list

-* values: (optional) values to initialize the list
+* values: (optional) value with which the list is to be initialized

 Examples: